hisxo/ReconAIzer/README.md

 - _Your OpenAI API key can be found here: [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys)._

+By default, the `gpt-3.5-turbo` model is selected.
+However, this setting can be adjusted to utilize the `gpt-4` model instead, if desired.

 **Feel free to suggest prompts improvements or anything you would like to see on ReconAIzer!**

 Happy bug hunting!